eProsima/Integration-Service-docs/docs/use-case2.rst

 Additionally, you will require:

-- An accesible :code:`contextBroker` service.
+- An accesible *contextBroker* service.
-- An installation of :code:`Fast-RTPS` (at least v1.9.2) with the *HelloWorld* example working.
-Indeed, in order to feed the :code:`contextBroker`, the example will use a :code:`Fast-RTPS` HelloWorld *publisher*.
+- An installation of *Fast-RTPS* (at least v1.9.2) with the HelloWorld example working.
+Indeed, in order to feed the *contextBroker*, the example will use a *Fast-RTPS* HelloWorld :code:`publisher` or :code:`subscriber`.

-Before proceeding, note that the file :code:`soss-dds/examples/udp/dds_fiware.yaml` in the :code:`src` folder of your workspace must be edited to match the IP address and port used by the :code:`contextBroker` configuration in the testing environment.
+Before proceeding, note that the file :code:`soss-dds/examples/udp/dds_fiware.yaml` in the :code:`src` folder of your workspace must be edited to match the IP address and port used by the *contextBroker* configuration in the testing environment.

-Open three terminals (replace <url> with the location of the :code:`contextBroker`, following the format :code:`http://<ip>:<port>`):
+Open three terminals (replace <url> with the location of the *contextBroker*, following the format :code:`http://<ip>:<port>`):

-- In the first terminal, execute the HelloWorld *publisher*:
+- In the first terminal, execute the Helloworld :code:`publisher`:

 .. code-block:: bash

     ./HelloWorldExample publisher

-- In the second terminal, create/check the value of the :code:`data` field in the :code:`contextBroker`:
+- In the second terminal, create/check the value of the :code:`data-binary` field in the *contextBroker*:

-  - When testing for the first time, the structure for this test must be created in the :code:`contextBroker`:
+  - When testing for the first time, the structure for this test must be created in the *contextBroker*:

   .. code-block:: bash